Strategic Forum Plant Safety Group Publications

 The Strategic Forum Plant Safety Group has published guidance documents on the following:

-- NEW: Lifting Operations With Excavators
+- Lifting Operations With Excavators

 - Reducing Unintended Movement of Plant

 The aim of the Strategic Forum Plant Safety Group is to bring about a continuous reduction in the rate of injuries and ill-health caused through the operation and installation of plant in the construction industry.

 The Group is led and administered by CPA.
 HSE and CITB are key participants.
 Industry organisations that contribute include Build Uk, CECA, HBF, CEA, TWF, SAFED, FPS and others, and certification bodies such as CPCS, ALLMI, IPAF and NPORS.

 Lifting Operations With Excavators